 Share the total costs of the benefits being provided.
-Your employees may be surprised when they realize the commitment you make to their careers and the well being of their families, rather than simply what their cost to have benefits is.
+Your employees may be surprised when they realize the commitment you make to their careers and the well-being of their families, rather than simply what their costs are to have these benefits.

 Information & Trusted Advisors

 Arm your employees with as much information as available.
-If you have a company intranet, consider creating a tab exclusively featuring the benefits and post as much detail about the various plans being offered.
-Provide links to the carrier’s websites for further exploration.
-Rely on your brokers, agents and partners as a resource for education, FAQ’s, and additional support.
+If you have a company intranet, consider creating a tab exclusively featuring the benefits and post as much detail about the various plans being offered as is practical.
+Provide links to the insurance carrier’s websites for further exploration.
+Rely on your brokers, agents and partners as a resource for education, FAQ’s and additional support.

 Why offer an HSA?

-With over 13.5 million people in the US enrolled in an HSA, it continues to be an increasingly popular option.
+With over 17.4 million people in the U.S.* covered by an HSA eligible health insurance plan, it continues to be an increasingly popular option.
 HSA compatible plans offer lower premiums coupled with a taxed advantaged, interest bearing savings account.
 Funds from an HSA are used to pay for qualified medical expenses (tax free) until the deductible is met and unused funds rollover year after year.
-The account earns interest (tax free) and provides for long term benefits for future qualified medical expenses.
-At the age of 65, you may also use your HSA funds to pay for Medicare premiums or use the money for non-qualified distributions without incurring a 20% penalty.* If today you are in a 28% tax bracket, with an HSA, for every $10.00 of medical expenses you incur..... you are really only paying $7.20.
+The account earns interest (tax free) and provides long term benefits for future qualified medical expenses.
+At the age of 65, you may also use your HSA funds to pay for Medicare premiums or use the money for non-qualified distributions without incurring a 20% penalty.** Today if you are in a 28% tax bracket with an HSA, you are actually paying only $7.20 for every $10.00 of medical expenses you incur.

 Is an HSA better than an FSA?

 Absolutely!
-While an FSA allows employees to set aside tax free dollars to pay for current year medical expenses, they need to predict what those expense will be.
-Additionally, in 2014 the maximum contribution will be capped at $2500.
-The FSA is not an interest bearing account, does not rollover from year to year, and is not portable through employment or insurance changes.
+While an FSA allows employees to set aside tax free dollars to pay for medical expenses, they need to predict what those expenses will be for the current year.
+Additionally, in 2016 the maximum contribution will remain capped at $2,550.
+Also, the FSA is not an interest-bearing account, allows a maximum rollover of $500*** from year to year and is not portable to other employment or after insurance changes.

-Having an HSA compatible health plan option available, in addition to a traditional (co-pay) plan option, gives employees an opportunity to save money!
-Plus, when an employer makes contributions to an HSA, the adoption rates are greater, saving even more in premiums, and the full contribution goes into the HSA account.
-The employer does not pay FICA taxes and the employee receives the contribution tax free.
+Having an HSA-compatible health plan option, in addition to a traditional (co-pay) plan, gives employees an opportunity to save money!
+When an employer makes contributions to an HSA, employee adoption rates are greater, saving even more in premiums, with the full contribution going into the HSA account.
+Plus the employer does not pay FICA taxes on contributions while the employee receives the contribution tax free.

-At Canandaigua National Bank & Trust, we have partnered with a leading national provider, HSA Bank, to bring Health Savings Accounts to our consumers and businesses.
+Canandaigua National Bank & Trust and leading HSA provider, HSA Bank, have teamed up to bring Health Savings Accounts to our consumers and businesses.
 By drawing upon HSA Bank’s servicing expertise and the convenient option to make deposits and withdrawals at our CNB Bank Offices, we offer a valuable solution to our customers.